monicamain1/monicatool/long_descriptions/multi-thread.md

-The "multi-thread" parameter refers to the capability of the monitoring system to monitor a multi-threaded workload.
+The "multi-thread" parameter refers to the capability of the on-chip monitoring system to monitor a multi-threaded workload.

 In computer architecture, multithreading is the ability of a CPU (or a single core in a multi-core processor) to provide multiple threads of execution concurrently, supported by the operating system.
 Generally, in a multithreaded application the threads share the resources of a single or multiple cores, which include the computing units, the CPU caches, and the translation lookaside buffer.